 Are you pregnant and finding sleep difficult?
-Are you searching desperately for a safe solution?

 There are plenty of different products out there claiming to soothe your pregnancy sleeping woes — but which ones really work?

 From pillows to white noise, every mom needs a different type of comfort when trying to get better rest before their baby comes.
 We’ve all heard it from friends and relatives: “Enjoy your sleep while you can!”

 Easier said than done, right?
 Never fear — sometimes a little extra help can go a long way.

 We’ve rounded up the best pregnancy sleeping aids that may put you on a fast-track ticket to dreamland.

 Maternity pillows are said to be the saving grace of any mama-to-be experiencing troublesome sleep before your baby is born.
 They come in all shapes and sizes, for every trimester and preferred sleeping position — yes, even those who usually sleep on their stomachs.